 On April 20, 2020, we entered into a Payroll Support Program Agreement under the CARES Act with Treasury governing our participation in the Payroll Support Program and, on January 29, 2021, we entered into a second Payroll Support Program Agreement under the CARES Act.
 Under the Payroll Support Program, Treasury provided us with an aggregate of \$62.3 million in grants from April 21, 2020 to October 1, 2020 and an additional \$16.1 million in grants on February 2, 2021, an additional \$16.1 million in grants on March 26, 2021 and an additional \$4.8 million in grants on April 22, 2021 (collectively, the "Payroll Support Payments").
 Further, we were notified on April 15, 2021 that we would receive a grant of approximately \$34.5 million under Payroll Support Program 3.
-Of this grant amount, \$17.3 million was received on April 29, 2021.
+Of this grant amount, \$17.3 million was received on April 29, 2021 and the remaining \$17.2 million was received on May 27, 2021.
 In addition, on October 26, 2020, we entered into a loan and guarantee agreement (the "CARES Act Loan Agreement") with Treasury under the aviation direct loan program of the CARES Act, pursuant to which Treasury agreed to extend loans to us in an aggregate principal amount of \$45.0 million, subject to specified terms, which was due to be repaid on the earlier of (i) October 24, 2025 or (ii) six months prior to the expiration date of any material loyalty program securing the loan.
 We used a portion of the proceeds from our initial public offering to repay in full all amounts outstanding under the CARES Act Loan.
 The substance and duration of restrictions to which we are subject under the grants and/or loans under the CARES Act, including, but not limited to, those outlined below could materially affect our operations, and we may not be successful in managing these impacts.
 Further, these restrictions could limit our ability to take actions that we otherwise might have determined to be in the best interest of our company and our stockholders.
 In particular, limitations on executive compensation may impact our ability to attract and retain senior management or attract other key employees during this critical time.
 Additionally, limitations on dividends and buybacks may diminish investor interest in our stock.
-See " Risks Related to Our Business-We are subject to certain restrictions on our business as a result of our participation in governmental programs under the CARES Act and we may be subject to similar or other restrictions pursuant to future governmental programs.'
+See "-Risks Related to Our Business-We are subject to certain restrictions on our business as a result of our participation in governmental programs under the CARES Act and we may be subject to similar or other restrictions pursuant to future governmental

-Further, certain airport and air traffic personnel and ground handlers have tested positive for or been suspected of having COVID-19, which has resulted in facility closures, reduction in available staffing, including for our cargo business, and disruptions to our overall operations.
 Our operations may be further impacted in the event of additional instances of actual or perceived risk of infection among our employees, suppliers or business partners, and this impact may have a material adverse effect if we are unable to maintain a suitably skilled and sized workforce and address related employee matters.
 In addition, supply chain disruptions may impede our cargo customers' ability to deliver freight to the airports we serve, which could reduce their need for our services and thus have a material adverse effect on our business, results of operations and financial condition.